Cookies on this website

 We use cookies to ensure that we give you the best experience on our website.
 If you click 'Accept all cookies' we'll assume that you are happy to receive all cookies and you won't see this message again.
 If you click 'Reject all non-essential cookies' only necessary cookies providing core functionality such as security, network management, and accessibility will be enabled.
 Click 'Find out more' for information on how to change your cookie settings.

-Objective/Background: The utility of the pictorial Epworth sleepiness scale (pESS) has been assessed by only a few studies in a clinical population.
+OBJECTIVE/BACKGROUND: The utility of the pictorial Epworth sleepiness scale (pESS) has been assessed by only a few studies in a clinical population.
 Some of its questions may be inappropriate in certain patient groups.
 The aim of this study was to assess the utility of the pESS in the adult Down syndrome (DS) population in the United Kingdom (UK).
-Patients/Methods: A modified sleep questionnaire including the pESS was administered to 5430 adults with DS living in the UK.
+PATIENTS/METHODS: A modified sleep questionnaire including the pESS was administered to 5430 adults with DS living in the UK.
 Standard statistical analysis was undertaken.
-Results: Of 1105 valid responses (20.35%), the pESS was incomplete in 129 (11.67%) cases.
-Of the incomplete responses, “Q1.
-Likelihood of dozing/falling sleep while sitting and reading?” was most frequently missed (63.6% of 129 responses).
-Conclusions: The pESS may not be entirely appropriate in certain populations such as those with intellectual disability where literacy levels may be low.
+RESULTS: Of 1105 valid responses (20.35%), the pESS was incomplete in 129 (11.67%) cases.
+Of the incomplete responses, "Q1.
+Likelihood of dozing/falling sleep while sitting and reading?" was most frequently missed (63.6% of 129 responses).
+CONCLUSIONS: The pESS may not be entirely appropriate in certain populations such as those with intellectual disability where literacy levels may be low.
 Question modification may be necessary.
-Clinical trial registration number: ISRCTN55685305.
+CLINICAL TRIAL REGISTRATION NUMBER: ISRCTN55685305.

-Original publication
+More information Original publication

 DOI